icon picker

 This declaration defines a collective ambition to tackle vulnerability in the UK through improvements in data sharing and consistent adoption of good practice.

-This joint endeavor was initiated by the Scalable Approach to Vulnerability via Interoperability “SAVVI” Project (which is funded by the Department for Levelling Up, Housing and Communities) and a collection of public sector bodies, who recognise a common opportunity to improve how we use data to identify and support vulnerable people.
+This joint endeavor was initiated by the Scalable Approach to Vulnerability via Interoperability “SAVVI” Project (which is funded by the Ministry of Housing, Communities and Local Government (MHCLG)) and a collection of public sector bodies, who recognise a common opportunity to improve how we use data to identify and support vulnerable people.

 We invite all public and voluntary sector bodies, both national and local, together with industry and academia, to sign the Declaration and join us in committing to work together to define and adopt a common approach.